 // Inside a graph function, variables are created or retrieved by name

-func denseLayer(ctx *context.Context, x *graph.Node, units int) *graph.Node {
+func denseLayer(scope *context.Context, x *graph.Node, units int) *graph.Node {

 w := ctx.WithInitializer(initializers.GlorotUniform).